CryptoGnome/LimitSwap/README.md

 &nbsp;

 ## HOW TO INSTALL LimitSwap
-There are 3 ways to install LimitSwap :
+There are 2 ways to install LimitSwap :

-&nbsp;
 &nbsp;